Afghanistan–Iran relations: Bilateral trade

 Trade between the two nations has increased dramatically since the overthrow of the Taliban government in late 2001.
 Iran and Afghanistan plan on building a new rail line connecting Mashhad to Herat.
 In 2009, Iran was one of the largest investor in Afghanistan, which is mainly in the construction of roads and bridges as well as agriculture and health care.

 According to the chairman of Afghanistan Chamber of Commerce and Industries, Iran's exports to Afghanistan in 2008 stood at $800 million.
 IRNA quoted Mohammad Qorban Haqju as saying that Iran imported $4 million worth of products like fresh and dried fruits, minerals, precious stones, and spices from the neighboring country.
 He said that Iran exported oil products, cement, construction material, carpets, home appliances, and detergents.
 Iran imported nuts, carpets, agricultural products as well as handicrafts from Afghanistan.
 Afghanistan imports 90 percent of its needs, except agricultural products.

 Afghanistan is a major opium producer.
-Afghanistan produces 90% of world's heroin.
+Afghanistan produces 90% of the world's heroin.
 Some of these drugs are smuggled into Iran and from there to European countries.
 Afghanistan and Iran have been persuaded to cooperate with each other in reciprocal beneficial ways due to worsening economic conditions, according to The Diplomat.

 Afghanistan and Iran are major trading partners since they share an extensive border region.
-As part of the trade corridor with Central Asia, Afghanistan exports to Iran increased to over 40 million USD in 2013 (mostly in form of agricultural products), but then declined to below 20 million USD in 2019.
-Iranian exports to Afghanistan, mostly in form of petroleum products, steadily increased to over 2.8 billion USD in 2018.
+As part of the trade corridor with Central Asia, Afghanistan exports to Iran increased to over US$40 million in 2013 (mostly in form of agricultural products), but then declined to below US$20 million in 2019.
+Iranian exports to Afghanistan, mostly in form of petroleum products, steadily increased to over US$2.8 billion in 2018.
 In 2021 after the US exit from Afghanistan, the Taliban announced that it would resume fuel imports from Iran.
 With its trading power and mineral wealth, Iran is seen as a major factor for Afghanistan's economic recovery.

+In July 2023, During the first four months of the current Iranian year, Iran's exports to Afghanistan through the Dowqarun border increased by 8% in weight and 7% in value, totaling 150,126 tons worth $44.5 million, while transited goods to Afghanistan from other countries reached 170,829 tons worth $596.2 million.

+In late February 2024, the Taliban-led government of Afghanistan announced an investment of $35 million in the Chabahar port in southern Iran.
+According to The Diplomat, cooperation between Afghanistan and Iran can provide the Taliban regime with more policy options and reduce its dependence on Pakistan.